patriciaorgan/api-starter/README.md

 ## Local Setup

 To setup the API locally, you will need to run MongoDB or have an MLab instance.
-You will also need to get the correct ids/keys/secret from the social auth apis.
+You will also need to get the correct id/key/secret from the social media API.
 Create a `.env` file and populate it with the following values:

 ```bash
 #mongoDB